 (6) The ethics/complaints consultant will, in writing, within 15 days of the receipt of the signed release form, notify the respondent of the complaint as well as copy the Commissioner’s designee.
 The letter shall describe the nature of the complaint as well as indicate the principle(s) that appear to have been violated, and request the respondent’s cooperation in obtaining a complete picture of the circumstances which led to the allegations.
 In the letter, the respondent shall be notified of the investigation which could lead to certification action, and the respondent shall be asked to provide, within 30 days of the date of the letter, a written statement outlining his/her view of the situation.
 If written permission has been obtained from the complainant, his/her name may be disclosed to the respondent depending on the complaint.
 A copy of the Code of Ethics may be enclosed.

-(7) The ethics/complaint consultant shall review all available information, including any written information provided by the respondent, in the case and shall prepare a written report, attaching all available documents, for the Commissioner’s designee.
+(7) The ethics/complaints consultant shall review all available information, including any written information provided by the respondent, in the case and shall prepare a written report, attaching all available documents, for the Commissioner’s designee.
 A copy of this confidential report shall be given to the chair of the Advisory Committee of School Psychologists.
 The report shall explain whether or not there appears to be a factual basis to the complaint and shall elaborate on whether or not grounds which relate to the violation of the Code of Ethics or practice standards seem to exist which would warrant certification action.

 (A) The Commissioner’s designee will review all documents that are received from the ethics/complaint consultant.
 As necessary, consultation will occur between the ethics/complaint consultant and the Commissioner’s designee.
 A recommendation will be made by the Commissioner’s designee to the Commissioner regarding whether or not certification action is warranted against the respondent.